jacklandrin/jacklandrin.github.io/_posts/Blogs/post/2021/2021-12-01-onlyswitch.md

   - "Swift"
   - "SwiftUI"
   - "MacOS App"
 excerpt: OnlySwitch provides a series of toggle switches to simply your routine work, such as Hiden desktop icons, dark mode and hide notch of new Macbook Pro.
-The switches show on your statusbar, you can control them effortlessly.Switch and Shortcuts items can be customized to show on the list.
+The switches show on your statusbar, you can control them effortlessly.Switch and Shortcuts items can be customized (remove/add or sort) to show on the list.
 ---

 <p align="left">